DronG / Shutterstock.com

 Stromboli is a cousin to the Italian calzone, making it a second cousin to pizza, but stromboli isn't an authentic Italian food.
 Pizza came first and was created in Naples in the early 1800s.
 It was a simple food sold in street stalls.
 The calzone, which is basically a folded-over pizza, was created as a way to eat a pizza while on the go.
 The calzone has the same dough and fillings as a pizza; it's just folded over to be carried and eaten with one hand.

-Stromboli was an invention of Italian immigrants that made its appearance in on the food scene in Philadelphia in the early 1950s.
+Stromboli was an invention of Italian immigrants that made its appearance in Philadelphia in 1950.
 It is made with pizza dough that has been stretched into a rectangle and then filled with sauce, ham, cheese, and other goodies, folded into a log, and then sliced to serve.
 Traditionally, stromboli has ham or other similar meats like coppa, speck, or prosciutto, but stromboli can have any combination of ingredients from peppers to olives to mushrooms to whatever your imagination can think of to put in it.

 Italian Wedding Soup